 Hints to Make the Verification Process Go Smoothly

 - Student Aid Report (SAR).
-After the federal processor receives and processes your FAFSA, you will be e-mailed a SAR.
+After the federal processor receives and processes your FAFSA, they will e-mail you a SAR.
 The SAR lists each question and your response from the FAFSA.
 The SAR also notifies you if there was an error in processing your FAFSA.
-Review your SAR right away for accuracy and follow the instructions if you need to make corrections, or if you need to update it, as with tax information filed for the current year.
+Review your SAR right away for accuracy.
+Follow the instructions if you need to make corrections or update tax information filed for the current year.
 If you did not receive your SAR within three weeks of submitting your FAFSA, go to www.fafsa.ed.gov.

 - Check your Student Center "To Do List" to see what financial aid documents are needed from you and what requirements you must meet.
-A full explanation for all requests is available by following the "Details" link next to each item.
+A full explanation for all requests is available by clicking on “more” and then opening the link to each requested item.

 - Submit all requested items on your "To Do List" by June 1 in order to have your file complete before the first possible disbursement.
 The summer and early fall are our busiest times for file review and verification.
 Beat the crowd by getting your documents in early.
-Always print your name and Chico ID at the top of all forms you submit.
-We aim to finalize as many files as possible in time for the first fall disbursement.
-Much of that depends on you.
+Always print your name and Chico ID at the top of all forms.

 - Be on top of all requests.
 Continue to check your "To Do List" for additional documents that may be requested.

 - Follow through on all requests promptly.
-If you have questions, consult this Web site, call us at 530-898-6451, write to email@example.com, or stop by our office in Student Services Center 250.
+If you have questions, consult this Web site, call us at 530-898-6451, email us at firstname.lastname@example.org, or stop by our office in Student Services Center 250.

 Offers are estimated based on full-time enrollment.
-If you are not enrolled full-time, or drop below full-time, you will receive financial aid that is prorated for the number of units in which you are enrolled.
+If you are not enrolled full-time, or drop below full-time, you may be eligible for prorated financial aid based on the number of units in which you are enrolled at the University census date.
 Please view Enrollment Requirements for financial aid full-time status.